DAS-OATs/astrocook/docs/gui.md

 ## Launch the GUI

-You can launch the Astrocook GUI:
+To launch the Astrocook GUI:
 ```
 $ cd /your/path/astrocook/
 $ python ac_gui.py